sib-swiss/rdf4j-readonly-sail/README.md

 # D-entailment/non valid literals

 This store always stores a value in the smallest possible representation.
 And literals that do not match the datatype decleration throw an exception. e.g. `"S"^^xsd:int` is not accepted.

+# BNode identifiers

+All bnodes identifiers are transformed into distinct long identifiers and the previous string value of the bnode identifiers are dropped.
+If bnodes in different files need to be merged one will need to preprocess the data to achieve this result.

 ## Open work